-A New Creation - Michael Horton says, "My purpose is to flesh out just what Christians can and should expect the normal Christian life to be like....In the churches of my youth, Romans 7 was typically said to describe the 'carnal Christian' as opposed to the believer who was living in 'victory.'
-Someone could be converted and begin to live the 'victorious Christian life,' but then fall into sin and suffer a setback.
+A New Creation - Michael Horton says, "My purpose is to flesh out just what Christians can and should expect the normal Christian life to be like....In the churches of my youth, Romans 7 was typically said to describe the 'carnal Christian' as opposed to the believer who was living in 'victory' According to that view, someone could be converted and begin to live the 'victorious Christian life,' but then fall into sin and suffer a setback.
 As a 'backslider,' such a person would still be 'saved,' but he would be failing to live 'the higher life.'
-But Paul is not presenting us with such a time line here."
+But Paul is not presenting us with such a sequence here."

 On Perfectionism - Dave Sable discusses how to get on the right track when striving after holiness.